Many people are unsure of how to frame their papercutting piece - mainly because they haven't framed one before.

 Some options from the photo above:

 1 - floating frame with paper background.
-For this option I attached our whale fluke papercutting to a white paper behind, and then put it in a larger floating frame.
+For this option I attached our whale fluke papercutting to a white paper behind it with a small piece of double sided tape, and then put it in a larger floating frame.

 2 - shadowbox frame - I attached the papercutting to a dark grey background.
 This option is great because you can see the papercutting sit up off the background.